 Often undervalued as an energy source, fibre can provide a significant amount of energy for the working horse.
 The amount of energy supplied depends on the digestibility of the fibre, which is influenced by plant type, environmental conditions and most significantly maturity at harvest.
 The more mature a plant, the less digestible it will be and therefore the less energy it will provide.

-Combining high quality fibre with energy dense oil provides as much energy as a competition mix/cube at around 12.5 MJ/Kg DE, but with much lower levels of starch.
-Fibre and oil are both slow-release energy sources and so are particularly useful for stamina and condition without the fizz.
+Combining high-quality fibre with energy-dense oil provides as much energy as a competition mix/cube at around 12.5 MJ/Kg DE, but with much lower levels of starch.
+Fibre and oil are both slow-release energy sources and so are particularly useful for stamina and conditioning without the fizz.

 Fibre For Digestive Health

 It is well documented that fibre is vital for the digestive health of the horse.
-Low fibre diets, combined with higher starch rations are linked to loose droppings, an increased risk of colic and gastric ulcers.
-Feeding a double handful of a chopped fibre feed in the 20-25 minutes before you ride is recommended to help prevent ‘acid splash’ in the non-glandular region of your horse’s stomach.
+Low fibre diets, combined with higher starch rations are linked to loose droppings and an increased risk of colic and gastric ulcers.
+Feeding a double handful of chopped fibre feed 20-25 minutes before your ride is recommended to help prevent ‘acid splash’ in the non-glandular region of your horse’s stomach.
 The fibre makes sure the stomach isn’t empty and suppresses the movement of the acidic contents when the horse moves.